 - (d) [5 points].
 Mathematical details aside, explain how the cosmological must represent a kind of repulsion if it can lead to a static universe.
 For this reason, a nonzero Λ is sometimes referred to as "antigravity." - (e) [5 bonus points].
 In fact, for the universe to be static, there must not only be a cosmological constant, but also Λ must take a particular value related to the cosmic density.
-To see this, solve for the value of Λ in a static universe.
+To see this, solve for the value of Λ in a static universe, in which the scale factor is constant and thus always keeps the value is has today: a = 1.
 Is such a universe positively curved, negatively curved, or flat? - (f) [5 points].
 Consider an Einstein static universe in which the density is now not perfectly homogeneous, so that the actual density $\rho(x, y, z)$ fluctuates from point to point in space around its average value ρ_0 .
 Discuss (but don't calculate) what would happen to a region in which $\rho > \rho_0$ and one in which $\rho < \rho_0$.
-Comment on the (uncomfortable!) implications for the Einstein static universe. - (g) [5 points].
+Comment on the (uncomfortable!) implications for the Einstein static universe. - (g) [10 points].
 If a cosmological constant exists, it affects not only cosmological goings-on but also any other manifestation of gravity.
 In particular, if $\Lambda \neq 0$, then in Newtonian gravity, the gravitational force between two objects of masses m and M, separated by a distance r, is

-$$F{\rm grav} = -\frac{GMm}{r^2} + \frac{\Lambda m}{3}r \tag{5}$$
+$$F{\rm grav} = -\frac{GMm}{r^2} + \frac{\Lambda m}{3}r\tag{5}$$

-What does it mean that the new Λ term has the opposite sign as the usual inverse square term?
+What does it mean physically that the new Λ term has the opposite sign as the usual inverse square term?
+That is, what do the signs in the force law tell us?
 Also, as you consider larger and larger r, which term becomes more important?
 Finally, note that fact that the Λ force increases with distance $\propto r$, and describe the motion that would result from such a force.

-- (h) [5 points].
+(h) [5 points].
 Upon Hubble's discovery of galaxy redshifts, Einstein allegedly said that inventing the cosmological constant was his "greatest blunder."
-How does recent data on cosmic acceleration put this "blunder" in a new context? - 3.
-[5 points].
-Frequently asked cosmological questions.
-The following are not trick questions, but can be great sources of confusion for the non-cosmologically savvy public.
-So just so we're clear on this: Where did the big bang happen?
-Where is the center of the universe?
+How does recent data on cosmic acceleration put this "blunder" in a new context?